chainofsecrets/enigma-secret-swap/README.md

 **NOTE**: using Remix or Ethereum Studio

 1. Happy Path - Token swap request
-2. Token swap request by non-Leader
+2. Token swap request initiated with invalid `MultisigApproveAddress`
 3. Invalid parameters for token swap
 4. ENG wallet address **not** owned by sender
 5. SCRT wallet address **not** owned by receiver